Are you a cyclist who was struck by a motor vehicle? We can help! Call Montgomery Law at 1-833-720-6090.

 Bicycle accidents involving vehicles often result in catastrophic personal injuries or wrongful death.
 In situations where these accidents are caused by the negligence of a driver, the Dallas personal injury attorneys at Montgomery Law are here to help victims recover the compensation they deserve.

 In the US, cyclists and pedestrians make up around 18 percent of all automobile-involved fatalities.
 In Texas, there were 65 bicyclist fatalities reported to the Texas Department of Transportation in 2016—a 25 percent increase from the year before.

 We understand the difficulty you and your family are likely to be under at a time like this, but our law firm exists to help people just like you get the money they deserve for their related damages, including any current and future medical expenses, lost wages, compensation for pain and suffering, and more.

-Your job is to recover from your injuries.
+If you’ve been seriously injured in a bike accident, you should focus solely on your recovery.
 Our job is to handle the claims process, collect evidence, build your case, and fight for the money you’re owed.
 Our Dallas lawyers work on contingency, meaning we never charge you a dime to handle your case.
 We only earn our fee if and when we win you compensation.
 Call or email us to discuss your options 24/7.

 Motor Vehicles are Required to Share the Road With Cyclists

 Last year, in preparation for an upcoming triathlon, a local cyclist was fatally struck by a car in Plano, Texas.
 Police say the cyclist was riding in the right lane (as he should have been), wearing a helmet, and even had his flashing lights turned on.
 Although the driver who caused the crash was not criminally charged in this case, his family had every right to pursue a wrongful death negligence claim against the driver (who told investigators he “didn’t see” the cyclist).